-Fort Ticonderoga offers teacher scholarships each year for teachers to attend its annual seminars and conferences: Material Matters: It's in the Details (January), the War College of the Seven Years’ War (May), the Conference on Lake George and Lake Champlain (August), and the Seminar on the American Revolution (September).
+Fort Ticonderoga offers teacher scholarships each year for teachers to attend its annual seminars and conferences: Material Matters: It's in the Details (January), the War College of the Seven Years’ War (May), and the Seminar on the American Revolution (September).

 Fort Ticonderoga offers its Sixth Annual Conference on Colonial America for Educators on Friday, May 16, 2014.
 Learn more.

-Spend a week at Fort Ticonderoga this summer learning about the career of Benedict Arnold, especially his role in the first three years of the American Revolution (1775-1777).
-This week-long teacher institute (July 7-12) is open to 24 teachers by application.
-The application window opens January 25, 2013.
-Applications due by March 1, 2013.
+Spend a week at Fort Ticonderoga this summer learning about the pivotal year 1776 on the Northern Frontier when a fragile Continental Army at Fort Ticonderoga was all that kept a British Army from sweeping southward from Canada.
+This week-long teacher institute (July 13-18) is open to 16 teachers by application.
+The application window opens January 25, 2014.
+Applications due by March 1, 2014.
 Learn more.